Whaikaha engagement calendar

 The Disability Action Plan aims to deliver the eight outcomes in the New Zealand Disability Strategy.

-We will engage with Disabled People’s Organisations, government agencies and others to identify the activities and measures to improve outcomes for disabled people and tāngata whaikaha Māori.
+We will continue to engage with Disabled People’s Organisations, government agencies and others to identify the activities and measures to improve outcomes for disabled people and tāngata whaikaha Māori.

 Coalition of Disabled People’s Organisations (DPOs)